marcopennekamp/lore/specification/expressions.md

 The first argument is the name of the intrinsic, which must be a string constant.
 These are statically defined by the VM and cannot be added or removed by a Lore user.
 The compiler checks the existence and the arity of the intrinsic, but trusts the programmer about the argument types.

-Unless you're absolutely sure what you're doing, avoid using intrinsics.
+Unless you're absolutely sure what you're doing, avoid using intrinsics, as passing the wrong kinds of arguments will cause run-time errors.
 There will usually be a multi-function available from Pyramid that offers the intrinsic's functionality.